cedricwalter/cedricwalter.github.io/_posts/development/2014-02-16-review-getting-started-with-apache-maven-by-russell-gold.md

 In the first section you get a small info about the installation process and an overview about two main topics of [Maven](http://maven.apache.org/ "Apache Maven is a software project management and comprehension tool.
 Based on the concept of a project object model (POM"): repository and lifecycle.
 At first the lifecycle looks very complicated but in the following sections help to understand the concept behind this.

-The next sections deal with the [dependency handling](http://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html), plugins, properties and reports.
-With this knowledge you have everything to set up a small project and get an idea how to change the build process.
+The next sections deal with the [dependency handling](http://maven.apache.org/

 The section six handles the release process and the work to do if you want to publish to Maven Central.
 The final two sections deal with multi module projects and some additional topics (interaction with ant, functional testing etc.).
 In these last sections the presentation of facts is much faster.
 For someone really starting with Maven this may be too much information for the first time.